 Think of daily chores as workouts!
 Long before I started reframing many of my daily chores as workouts, I’d learned the essentials of aerobic fitness, strength, and flexibility well enough that I knew how to tailor the work at hand to adapt to my current abilities.
 See a guide to basic stretches from the Mayo Clinic.

-I learned those basics in black-iron weight-training gyms, by observing and asking questions of seasoned athletes, getting injured and rehabbing with physical therapy, training for triathlons, and, of course, reading many books and articles.
+I learned those basics in black-iron weight-training gyms, by observing and asking questions of seasoned athletes, getting injured and rehabbing with physical therapy, training for triathlons, and, reading many books and articles.

 - Start slow.
 Work up to faster, heavier work gradually, over a period of days or weeks, especially if you’re out of shape.